 3rd arrondissement – art, parks, and shopping

-Paris’ 3rd arrondissement is found in the heart of the city with the manicured parks, art galleries, and designer boutiques filling the streets.
-Also known as the Haut Marais, this arrondissement is for art lovers, foodies and history buffs, all of who can enjoy the many museums, markets, and architecture.
+Paris’ 3rd arrondissement is found in the heart of the city with manicured parks, art galleries, and designer boutiques filling the streets.
+Also known as the Haut Marais, this arrondissement is for art lovers, foodies, and history buffs, all of who can enjoy the many museums, markets, and architecture.
 The cutting-edge Centre Pompidou museum and picturesque Place des Vosges are nearby, while top sights such as the Louvre and Notre Dame are just a short walk away.

 La Chambre du Marais

 The La Chambre du Marais townhouse in the heart of the Haut Marais features 19 rooms, each elegantly decorated by interior designer Philippe Jégou.
 There’s a chic cocktail bar on site and French-inspired breakfast of breads and jams can be brought to your room.
 Step outside and you’re in the center of Paris with the 3rd Arrondissement shops, squares, and cafes a few moments away and Paris’s top sights a short walk or drive.

 In the location of Paris’ first bakery, with the original facade to prove it, this 19th-century boutique hotel captures the history of the City of Lights.
 Hôtel du Petit Moulin has 16 rooms and one suite, all of which have modern amenities and are individually designed by Christian Lacroix with bright and playful decor.
 At the end of a long day, relax at the on-site bar which serves up champagne, wine, and cocktails, or indulge in an in-room massage.